 Unassigned fund balance is the residual classification for the General Fund.
 This classification represents fund balance that has not been assigned to other funds and that has not been restricted, committed or assigned to specific purposes within the General Fund.
 The General Fund should be the only fund that reports a positive unassigned fund balance amount.
-In other governmental funds if expenditures incurred for specific purposes exceeded the amounts restricted, committed or assigned fund balance.
+In other governmental funds if expenditures incurred for specific purposes exceeded the amounts restricted, committed or assigned to those purposes, it may be necessary to report a negative unassigned fund balance.